Acupuncture

 These

-motions stimulate the flow of energy and remove blockages
+motions stimulate the flow of energy and remove blockages so that the qi

-so that the qi can be dispersed and regulated.
-When the
+can be dispersed and regulated.
+When the qi is flowing properly

-is restored and improved health results.
+throughout the body, the balance is restored and improved health results.

 How